STL2600/Webcam-RNG/talk.md

 - Access to the network could allow observation of the entropy feed.
 - Redirect any systems using the entropy feed to an alternate source.

 # Our Setup

 ## Hardware

- - Raspberry PI with USB webcam
+ - Raspberry PI with minimal Arch Linux build
+ - Cheap Janky Webcam (TM)
  - Lava Lamp
  - Plasma Ball
+ - Plasma Disc
+ - Wifi power strip controlled by Home Assistant

 ## Software